lowRISC/opentitan/hw/ip/rv_core_ibex/doc/boot-rom-patching.md

   - Base ROM performs the signature verification of the patch in the latest region.

-    - If signature verification fails, then it moves to the previous region ID to check for a valid patch.
+    - If signature verification fails, then it moves to the previous, successfully programmed (i.e. with the `Program Start` bit set) patch region to check for a valid patch.
     - If signature verification passes, it stores the hash in a secure location for later check.

   - Once signature verification passes, base ROM reads out the patch code section, row by row and places it into the patch SRAM region.